c Control Charts

 To use the c chart, the opportunities for defects to occur in the subgroup must be very large, but the number that actually occurs must be small.
 For example, the opportunity for injuries to occur in a plant is very large, but the number that actually occurs is small.

-Operational definitions (March 2004 e-zine available on website) must be used to determine what constitutes a defect.
+Operational definitions (March 2004 publication available on website) must be used to determine what constitutes a defect.
 A subgroup can contain different types of defects.
 For example, a customer complaint can occur for a number of different reasons.
 If this is the case, operational definitions must exist for each defect.

 The figure above is an example of a c chart.
 In this example, the variation in the number of OSHA recordable injuries in a plant is being monitored.
 The subgroup size in this case is the plant.
 The operational definition for an injury is any injury that is OSHA recordable.
 The opportunity for defects to occur is very large since there are many opportunities for injuries to occur.
 However, the number of defects (injuries) that actually occur is small.
 A c chart is appropriate under these conditions.
 The time frame was selected as one month.